Title: Dog Bite Injuries: Frequently Asked Questions

 dog bite prevention plan in your community, read the

-American Veterinary Medical Association's A Community
+American Veterinary Medical Association'

 Approach to Dog Bite Prevention.